 73, John NZ6Q

 I was born and raised in California and first licensed in 1974 as WN6IQZ.
-Credit (My YL says "blame") goes to Lloyd Bumpus N6EL (now SK) for getting me into ham radio at age 12.
+Credit goes to Lloyd Bumpus N6EL (now SK) for getting me into ham radio at age 12.
 I first watched him carry on a CW conversation with his twin brother (N5EL).
 After watching him work that Swan radio, I was hooked!
 CW has been one of my favorite modes ever since...
 I got my Novice License and built an HW-101 as my first "rig".
-Thanks to a lot of "elmering" from another great ham neighbor, Cliff Kurtz, N6ZU (now SK) it actually worked.
+Thanks to a lot of "elmering" from my brother Jim and another great ham neighbor, Cliff Kurtz, N6ZU (now SK) it actually worked.
 Cliff N6ZU passed away July 1, 2014.
 He will be missed more than words can say...

 I upgraded to Extra in 1989.
 I kept the WA6IQZ call for nearly 35 years until I saw the NZ6Q call on the FCC's website and figured it to be a good blend of my own call and the two great hams that got me started.
 Now the "new" NZ6Q continues to open a new chapters in my ham radio life - new club memberships, a new home and station and new opportunities - like my DX-pedition dream, more serious contesting efforts and more radio fun.
 I get a real taste of it every year activating "rare" counties with close friends in the California QSO Party.

 Communicating is my life's passion, and amateur radio continues as the catalist.
 My first 'real' job was as a DJ in a local radio station when I was 16, then the youngest full-time E911 dispatcher hired by the Stockton Police Department at 18.
 For the next 25 years, I would build, manage and train dispatchers in communication centers in California, Ohio, Kentucky, Florida and Georgia.
 Today I work for Comcast as a Sales Engineer designing Ethernet Communication Services for mid-size and larger business customers.
 Check out my page on Linked-In for more work info.